Then I heard the voice of the Lord saying, “Whom shall I send? And who will go for us?”Isaiah 6:8 NIV

 Isaiah’s response was an enthusiastic plea to have that privilege.
 To be the one that God would send.
 Even before he knew what he was being sent for.
 What an amazing response to God’s call.

-Contrast Isaiah’s response with that of Moses (Exodus 3:4-4:17).
+Compare Isaiah’s response with Moses’s (Exodus 3:4-4:17).
 God called Moses out of the burning bush to commission him as Israel’s deliverer.
 Unlike Isaiah, Moses knew what his calling was.
 But he was reluctant, offering a number of excuses.
-Ultimately he asked God to just send someone else.
+Ultimately he asked God just to send someone else.
 But in the end, he went and was the instrument of God’s deliverance of Israel from Egypt.

 Responding to God’s Call